ritesh5001/FYLLA-Design-Agency/README.md

-Sure, here's an extended version of the README file for your repository `FYLLA-Design-Agency`:

----

 # FYLLA Design Agency

 Welcome to the FYLLA Design Agency repository.
 This project showcases the various design capabilities and web development skills using HTML, SCSS, and CSS.